Azure/azure-orbital-integration/examples/aqua-processor/README.md

-# Aqua Processor
+# Example Aqua Processor
-Aqua Processor deploys an Azure VM (`aoi-aqua-vm`) for processing Aqua data stored in Azure Blob Storage.
-This readme includes instructions for installing and running [NASA DRL](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=325&type=software) tools [RT-STPS](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=69) and [IPOPP](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=68) on the `aoi-aqua-vm` to process Aqua data fetched from Azure Blob Storage.
+Aqua Processor deploys an Azure VM (`aoi-aqua-vm`) for processing data stored in Azure Blob Storage.
+As an example, this readme includes instructions for installing and running [NASA DRL](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=325&type=software) tools [RT-STPS](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=69) and [IPOPP](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=68) on the `aoi-aqua-vm` to process Aqua data fetched from Azure Blob Storage.
+For processing data from other satellites, you can replace the NASA DRL tools with the spacecraft instrumentation specific processing tools.

 ## Prerequisites
 The [tcp-to-blob](/tcp-to-blob) component must be deployed before deploying the Aqua Processor.